History of Oregon in Timeline

 In a 2020 study, Oregon was ranked as the easiest state for citizens to vote in.

-In the 2020 general election, Oregon voters approved a ballot measure decriminalizing the possession of small quantities of street drugs such as cocaine and heroin, making it the first state in the country to do so after the drugs were originally made illegal.
+In the 2020 general election, Oregon voters approved a ballot measure decriminalizing the possession of small quantities of street drugs such as cocaine and heroin, becoming the first state in the country to do so.

 2020: Oregon cast seven votes in the U.S. Electoral College

 In the 2020 presidential election, Oregon cast seven votes through the U.S. Electoral College.
-Joe Biden won Oregon by 16 percentage points over Donald Trump.
+Joe Biden won Oregon by 16 percentage points over his opponent, Donald Trump.

-June 29, 2021: Oregon's highest recorded temperature tied at Pelton Dam
+June 29, 2021: Highest recorded temperature tied at Pelton Dam

 On June 29, 2021, Oregon's highest recorded temperature of 119 °F (48 °C) was tied at Pelton Dam.

-2021: Salem-Keizer Volcanoes were not included in the 2021 Minor League Baseball reorganization
+2021: Salem-Keizer Volcanoes not included in Minor League Baseball reorganization

 June 30, 2022: Emerald Ash Borer Infestation Found